-If you’re someone who loves high-quality skincare, swoons over shelfie-worthy packaging, and constantly wonders how to achieve the hydrated, dewy skin that social media makes seem effortless, it’s high time you learn about Tatcha.
+If you love high-quality skincare, swoon over shelfie-worthy packaging, and constantly strive to achieve the hydrated, dewy skin that social media makes seem effortless, it’s high time you learn about Tatcha.
 The Japanese-inspired skincare brand is beloved for its efficacious formulas, chock-full of the purest ingredients on the planet.
-Well, that and the fact that all of the brand’s products somehow make skin look instantly better.
-Whether you use the cult-favorite Water Cream and bask in its dewy goodness, or complete your routine with the pore-blurring Silken Sunscreen, one thing’s almost for certain: More often than not, it’s love at first use.
+Plus, the brand’s products make skin look and feel instantly better.
+Whether you use the cult-favorite Water Cream or complete your routine with the pore-blurring Silken Sunscreen, one thing’s for sure: More often than not, it’s love at first use.

 Founded: Vicky Tsai, 2009

 Best known for: Providing high-quality, Japanese-inspired skincare products

 Most popular products: The Water Cream Moisturizer, Liquid Silk Canvas Primer, The Silk Powder

 Fun fact: Despite being a Japanese-inspired skincare brand, Tatcha was actually founded by Tsai, who is a Missouri-born Taiwanese-American.